Skip to main content

 Standard Financial Aid

 There are two types of Financial Aid that UNT Dallas uses to assist students with paying for their education and related expenses.
-The first one is federal aid by filling out the Free Application for Federal Student Aid (FAFSA).
+The first one is federal aid by filling out the FAFSA.
 Below are the requirements in order to be eligible for federal financial aid:

-• is a U.S. citizen, a U.S. national, or an eligible non-citizen
+• be a U.S. citizen, a U.S. national, or an eligible non-citizen

 • have a valid Social Security number